Teaching for preparedness: Indonesian physical education teachers’ roles in the disaster education

 Authors

-Indonesia’s high vulnerability to natural disasters has placed increasing importance on Disaster Risk Reduction (DRR) education.
-While much of the existing literature emphasizes disaster education in subjects like geography and science, physical education (PE) remains an underexplored yet promising avenue.
-This qualitative study investigated how PE teachers in disaster-prone regions of Central Java, Indonesia, perceive and implement disaster education in their teaching practices.
-Drawing on semi-structured interviews with 14 middle school PE teachers, thematic analysis revealed three central themes: the contextual realities shaping teachers’ experiences, the perceived value of PE as a vehicle for disaster education, and the creative pedagogical strategies employed to deliver it.
-Despite limited curriculum support, teachers integrated disaster preparedness through warming-up routines, simulation games, and fitness activities to develop agility, coordination, and leadership among students.
-The findings highlight PE’s applied and experiential nature as well as its potential for interdisciplinary collaboration.
-However, the study also exposes systemic barriers such as centralized policy constraints and lack of institutional support.
-To enhance disaster preparedness in schools, the study advocates for policy reforms that integrate disaster education into the PE curriculum and promote localized, context-sensitive practices.
+Indonesia’s high vulnerability to natural disasters has placed increasing importance on the Disaster Risk Reduction (DRR) education.
+Much of the existing literature emphasizes disaster education in scientific school subjects, but physical education (PE) remains underexplored yet promising.
+This qualitative study investigated the perceptions of PE teachers in disaster-prone regions of Central Java, Indonesia, and the implementation of disaster education in their teaching practices.
+Drawing on semi-structured interviews with 14 junior high school PE teachers, thematic analysis revealed three central themes: 1) the contextual realities shaping teachers’ experiences, 2) the perceived value of PE as a vehicle for disaster education, and 3) the creative pedagogical strategies in disaster education.
+Despite limited curriculum support, teachers integrated disaster education through warming-up routines, simulation games, and fitness activities to develop agility, coordination, and leadership among students.
+The findings highlight PE’s applied and experiential aspects as well as its potential for interdisciplinary collaboration.
+However, the study also exposes systemic barriers, such as centralized policy constraints and lack of institutional support.
+To enhance disaster preparedness in schools, the study advocates for policy reforms that integrate disaster education into the PE curriculum and promote localized and context-sensitive practices.
 These efforts can contribute meaningfully to student safety, community resilience, and holistic educational development.